 Octave is the musical term for doubling the anchoring frequency.
-This is do, re, me … back to do.
+This is do, re, mi … back to do.
 If you start at a 55 Hz A1 (A1 = the note A in the first octave) that second “do” will be A2 (A in the second octave) at 110 Hz.
 As your octave number increases so does the pitch, higher and higher.
-The next doubling brings you to the third octave, fourth and so on.
+The next doubling brings you to the third octave, fourth and so on (A3 = 220 Hz, A4= 440 Hz).
+What can be confusing to people is that they think they want a singing bowl with a note of B without realizing there are many B notes that sound entirely different – each one in a higher or lower octave.
+All the notes appear in multiple octaves, each with a different frequency.

 Perfect or concert pitch is a single point in the spectrum of tones that comprise a note.
 Musicians hear this spectrum in terms of “in tune” or perfect, sharp and flat.
 A sharp note has a has a slightly higher pitch than the perfect note, a flat slightly lower.
 For an even finer distinction musicians divide each note in the musical scale into 100 musical cents – 50 sharp and 50 flat.
 It is a rare person who can hear the difference of one musical cent.
 Perfect pitch then is defined as a range of very slightly different sounds in the center of the full range of tones for a given note.